Enhancing Causal Reasoning in Large Language Models: A Causal Attribution Model for Precision Fine-Tuning: Precise Fine-tune for Causal Discovery

-Adopting Mistral-7B-v0.2 \cite{jiang2023mistral} as the LLM backbone, we run instruction fine-tuning with LoRA \cite{hu2021lora} with rank 8 and alpha 32 to perform parameter-efficient tuning and store adapter weights.
+\textbf{Selected LLM for fine-tuning.} Adopting Mistral-7B-v0.2 \citep{jiang2023mistral} as the LLM backbone, we run instruction fine-tuning with LoRA \citep{hu2021lora} with rank 8 and alpha 32 to perform parameter-efficient tuning and store adapter weights.
 We use \textit{AdamW} as the optimizer.
 We conduct 1 epoch of fine-tuning using one \textit{ml.p3dn.24xlarge} instance from SageMaker, taking 33 minutes.